-A representative office (RO) is an office opened in a foreign market as a first step for establishing a business relationship with potential buyers or sellers.
-It is the least expensive and often easiest way to make contact with and establish a presence in the Chinese market.
-Opening a representative office allows companies to have an opportunity for first hand market research.
-However, representative offices are only allowed to conduct indirect operational services, such as: service promotion, market research, product introduction, quality control, among others.
-Generally, RO cannot engage in profitable activities or accept payment for services or issue receipts and cannot directly hire local employees.
+A representative office (RO) is an office opened by a foreign company and often marks the first step toward establishing a business relationship with potential buyers or sellers in China.
+It is the least expensive, and often the easiest way to make contact and establish a presence in the Chinese market.
+Opening an RO provides companies with the opportunity to conduct firsthand market research.
+However, ROs are only allowed to conduct indirect operational services; such as service promotion, market research, product introduction, and quality control.
+Generally, ROs cannot engage in profitable activities, accept payment for services, or issue receipts.
+In addition, they cannot directly hire local employees.

 1. Certification of Foreign Representative office parent company in China established for more than 2 years.

-2. 1x Certificate of Incorporations or equivalent document certified by Chinese embassy or Chinese consulate.
+2. Certificate of incorporations or equivalent document certified by Chinese embassy or consulate.

-3. 1x Copy of Articles of Association certified by Chinese embassy or Chinese consulate overseas
+3. Copy of articles of association certified by Chinese embassy or consulate overseas

-4. 1x Letter of authorization from parent company’s director (with Name and passport number) to authorize someone in China to sign the documents, certified by Chinese embassy or Chinese consulate.
+4. Letter of authorization from parent company’s director (with name and passport number) authorizing someone in China to sign documentation.
+Must be certified by Chinese embassy or consulate

-5. Letter of Authorized Signatory: Parent company’s director (with Name and passport number) is the authorized signatory of that said company.
-This Letter of Authorized Signatory has to be certified by Chinese embassy/consulate.
+5. Letter of authorized signatory certifying parent company’s director (with name and passport number) is the authorized signatory of said company.
+Must be certified by Chinese embassy or consulate

-6. 1x Passport copy of proposed China Chief Representative and other Representative(s) certified by Chinese embassy or Chinese consulate.
+6. Passport copy of proposed chief representative in China and other representative(s) certified by Chinese embassy or consulate

-7. 1x Appointment letter of China Chief Representative and other Representative(s) certified by Chinese embassy or Chinese consulate overseas.
+7. Appointment letter of chief representative in China and other representative(s) certified by Chinese embassy or consulate overseas.

-8. 1x Bank Reference Letter from investor’s bank to declaring good standing and certified by Chinese embassy or Chinese consulate overseas.
+8. Bank reference letter from investor’s bank to declaring good standing.
+Must be certified by Chinese embassy or consulate overseas.

-9. A brief summary of the operations of parent company and the China Representative office
+9. Brief summary of the operations of parent company and Chinese representative office

-12. Documents provided by landlord of office in China: 2x original leasing contracts of the office premise to be used by the Representative Office (lease term should be at least 12 months); 2x certificate of real estate ownership, and 2x landlord identification
+12. Documents provided by landlord of office in China: 2 original leasing contracts of the premise to be used by the representative office (lease term should be at least 12 months); 2 certificate of real estate ownership; 2 copies of landlord’s identification